 Child Care Daily Schedule

-Our daily schedule is carefully designed to promote children's learning and development through a balance of child-led free play and engaging teacher-planned learning activities.
+Our daily schedule is carefully designed to promote children's learning and development through a balance of child-led free play and engaging and planned learning opportunities.

 A Child Care Daily Schedule Encourages Success